pmean/introduction-to-sql/data/hospital-data-dictionary.md

     + schema=ehr
   + If you are using SQLite, you need to download the file
     + ehr.SQLite from [this page](https://github.com/pmean/introduction-to-sql/blob/master/data/all-data.md).
+  + You should not need this, but there is a [backup of the data in CSV format](https://github.com/pmean/introduction-to-sql/blob/master/data/hospital.csv).
   + All of the data is stored in a single table named
     + hospital
   + It has 16 records and 6 fields named